 The idea behind this year’s event is to challenge the riders with the best sections from recent ECEA enduros, and present a course that will allow the adventure riders access to areas and terrain that are usually off limits, under controlled conditions to make a safe, fun, but challenging course.
 There will also be bypasses and bailout points if a rider wishes to avoid or shorten the sections.

 Due to DEP regulations, these sections consist mostly of “Firecuts” narrow single track trenches that weave thru the forest, and are used as fire breaks.
 They are as close to single track trail as we can get, and also make great paths for motorcycles.
-However the nature of these “Firecuts” makes them extremely difficult for the larger adventure machines, like the GS 1200 to safely navigate them.
-The horizonal twin cylinders may not fit thru the trees and the fact they are trenches may cause the cylinders to “hang up” on roots or in turns.
-Plus they pass thru areas where the trees sometimes are close together, also known as “Tight Sections”.
+However the nature of these “Firecuts” makes them difficult for the larger adventure machines, like the GS 1200 to safely navigate them.
+In some setions the trees are sometimes close together, also known as “Tight Sections”.
 Other sections will have deep sand and “Whoops”.

 And we will ask all riders to be considerate and mindful of who is in front of and behind them at all times, especially in the enduro sections.
 We may have “Start Controls” at some sections to stagger access into the section.
 And you can start in the back if you wish.